 To make excellent craft cider it is important to start with excellent apples – the right varieties, in the right state of ripeness and in good condition.

 Our Vale Cider orchards are on our farm in the heart of the Vale of Glamorgan between the villages of Bonvilston and Welsh St Donats, near the lovely historical town of Cowbridge.
+We are adjacent to Hensol Forest.

-Spring is a beautiful time in the Vale Cider orchards when the blossom comes out and pollinating insects are busy doing their work.
+Spring is a beautiful time in the Vale Cider orchards when the blossom comes out and pollinating insects are busy doing their crucial work.

 In summer there is plenty of work keeping the grass cut around the trees.
 The apples are developing on the trees.